-Judge rules ex-North Charleston officer committed second-degree murder, obstruction - South Carolina Radio Network
+Judge sentences ex-North Charleston officer to 20 years in prison - South Carolina Radio Network

-A federal judge ruled Thursday that former North Charleston police officer Michael Slager committed second-degree murder when he shot and killed a driver following a struggle.
+A federal judge sentenced former North Charleston police officer Michael Slager to 240 months in prison, ruling Thursday that the officer committed second-degree murder when he shot and killed a driver following a struggle.

 District Judge David Norton also ruled Slager obstructed justice by misleading state investigators about why he shot Walter Scott after Scott ran from a traffic stop in April 2015.
 Norton plans to announce a sentence later in the day, but his decision means the former officer would face 19-24 years in prison under federal sentencing guidelines.